 Private health insurance for the elderly gives you access to private healthcare if you suffer from any of the conditions that are covered by your particular policy.
 Private healthcare can offer advantages in terms of the timeframe, convenience and the quality of care you receive.

 If your loved one requires specialist care, there are lots of private home care services available.
 Homecare means your loved one is able to stay in the place that is most comfortable and familiar to them.

 Arranging homecare starts with getting an assessment of your loved one’s care needs by your local council.
 This is usually the social services department.
 An assessment will help you understand and decide what type of care and support you need.
 After the assessment, your local council will provide a written care plan if you are eligible for support.
 If your local council agrees to fund some or all your care services, you will be offered the choice of; the council providing the services directly to you, or receiving direct payments from the council and arranging and paying for your care and support services yourself.

 Alternatively, you can also get help with home care services through private agencies.
 These agencies must be registered with the Care Quality Commission.
 The CQC ensures the quality and safety of care in the care given in people’s own homes.
 Private home care agencies are dedicated to providing a certain type of care and ensuring care is personalised to your loved one’s needs.

-Cavendish Homecare’s bespoke home nursing and care services are created by experts to meet the needs of you and your loved ones.
-We provide exceptional specialist care for a wide range of circumstances from general personal care to individuals that require more complex nursing.
+Cavendish Homecare’s bespoke private home nursing and care services are created by experts to meet the needs of you and your loved ones.
+We provide exceptional specialist care for a wide range of circumstances from general personal care to individuals that require more complex nursing at home.
 We are renowned for swift same-day intervention, delivering a highly competent giving out clients the attention they deserve.
 See the range of services we offer, we know that a blended approach might be required.
 Please do get in touch to discuss your personal requirements.